-This post is a culmination of the basic pleating principles I covered in the last 3 blog posts.
+This post is the culmination of the basic pleating principles I have covered in the last three blog posts.
 The importance of understanding this post is to help you identify the different types of pleating used by others and how they incorporate pleating into their designs.
-In addition, if you are a fashion designer, it will help you communicate your ideas to pleating contractors such as ourselves.
+Furthermore, if you are a fashion designer, it will help you to clearly communicate your ideas to pleating contractors such as ourselves.

-Now that you know the 3 basic components of pleating styles and panel shapes, let’s put them together and see what we come up with.
-In review, below we have a picture the of the 3 basic pleats:
+Now that you know the three basic components of pleating styles and panel shapes, let’s put them together and see what we come up with.
+Below we have a picture of the three basic pleats:

-Combining The 3 Basic Pleating Styles with Panel Shapes
+Combining The Three Basic Pleating Styles with Panel Shapes

-If we apply each of these pleating styles to the square/rectangular panel shape we get the following panels:
+If we apply each of these pleating styles to the square/rectangular panel shape, the results are the following panels:

 If we apply them to the sunburst (or half circle) panel we get the following:

-When you ask for a side pleat or box pleat, etc. the default understanding is that you are referring to a straight panel shape, meaning the size of the pleat will be the same throughout the entire distance of the pleat.
+If you were to request a side pleat or box pleat, etc. the default understanding is that you are referring to a straight panel shape, meaning the size of the pleat will be the same throughout the entire distance of the pleat.
 You must specify that you want a sunburst panel in addition to the pleat type.
-Typically, people call us and ask “How much is it for sunburst pleating?”
+Typically, people will call and ask us “How much is it for sunburst pleating?”
 Our response is always “Which one?”
 However, the industry standard is accordion.
-If you look around, you will see it is very prevalent but that’s mainly because people are unaware of their options.
-So, when you call us you can ask for sunburst side-pleat, sunburst box-pleat or sunburst accordion.
+If you look at what is on the market, you will see accordion is the most prevalent but that’s mainly because people are unaware of their options.
+So, when you call us you can ask for sunburst side-pleat, sunburst box-pleat or sunburst accordion pleat.

-Another factor you should be aware of is that you are not limited to just the same pleat style.
+Another factor you should be aware of is that you are not limited to just one pleating style in a garment.
 You can mix up the three different styles of pleating into various combinations; hence the term “combo-pleating.”
+This results in numerous possible combinations.
 For example, below you will find some variations that can be made by the combination of different pleating styles.
 These images can be found in our How To Use Machine Pleating PDF.

-The images above illustrate only a fraction of the variations possible.
-The purpose of this post is not to catalog every possible variation, but rather to make you aware of the possibilities.
+The images above illustrate only a fraction of the possible variations.
+The purpose of this post is not to catalog every possible variation, but rather to make you aware of the endless possibilities.

 Combining Everything You Have Learned